Camicus27/PaddleTraffic/frontend/README.md

 ## Getting Started

 First, download and install [Node.js](https://nodejs.org/en/).
-You can install either the LTS or Current releases.
+You can install either the LTS or Current release.

 Once Node.js has installed successfully, navigate to the `frontend` directory and within that directory run the following command to download the required dependencies:
 ```sh